snowsignal/hyperspeed/README.md

-# Hyperspeed Engine
+# Hyperspeed

-A multithreaded, networked, 2D game engine.
+A multithreaded, ECS-based game framework.

 ## Planned Features
 - Powerful and multithreaded ECS system using `specs`
+- Fast, safe, and parallel networking with `tokio`.
+- Write code in Rust, Python or Lua.
+- Run Rust code directly from Python or Lua scripts
-- Built-in components and functionality for lighting, tiling, and multiplayer networking
+- Flexible and highly customizable for any use case.
-- Lighting-fast TCP-based networking system
-- Powerful UI system
-- Cross-platform client written in Kotlin
+- Implement any network protocol you want.

 ### Credits
 Written by Jackson Lewis.